1. How do I apply to join the Guild?

 We have heard mention of ‘approved suppliers’ being used in relation to soap and toiletry making.
 There is no list of approved suppliers as such.
 An approved supply line is one where the chemist who is testing the end product is satisfied that the manufacturer or producer of the raw material being used has produced a safe product.
 The tester is happy for it to be used in the final product.
 This is usually ascertained by the paper trail from producer to point of supply.
 Basically, an approved supplier is any producer or manufacturer that satisfies the requirements of the person testing the product.
 Testing Chemists may have different views about different products and suppliers.

 5. How do I get permission to make and sell soaps and toiletries?

-The Cosmetic Products Notification Portal (CPNP) is a free of charge online notification system created for the implementation of Regulation (EC) No 1223/2009 on cosmetic products.
-When a product has been notified in the CPNP, there is no need for any further notification at national level within the EU
+The Cosmetic Products Notification Portal (CPNP) is an online notification system.
+When a product has been notified in the CPNP, there is no need for any further notification at national level within the EU.

-It is notable that just because a product has been successfully registered via the CPNP there is no guarantee that it necessarily meets the legislative criteria, in the event of any queries you need to consult your local competent authority – in the UK that is your local TS office…
+It is notable that just because a product has been successfully registered there is no guarantee that it necessarily meets the legislative criteria, in the event of any queries you need to consult your local competent authority – in the UK that is your local TS office…

 6. How does the Guild set standards?

 The Guild exists to raise awareness of existing standards.
 The Guild does not set standards, these have already been put in place by Governments.
 Neither does the Guild involve itself in approving suppliers of raw materials and products.
 As raw materials used in craft products must be safety tested and certified before the end product can be legally sold, standards in the area of supply are maintained by those who test the products.
 Testing is carried out by chemists who have undergone specialist training.

 7. How do I find out more about the legislation?

 Follow the links on item 5 above!